Blog

 5. dig small channels in the mud to help dry the field

-8. Smooth out the paddy so that its absolutely flat and therefore evenly moist
+8. Smooth out the paddy so that it is flat and therefore evenly moist

 9. Dig and fertilize rice seedling beds along one side of the field